stormkit-io/app-stormkit-io/README.md

 ## Contributing

-If you'd like to contribute to this project, you can do so by
+If you'd like to contribute to this project, you can do so by:

 1. Fork this repo
 2. Clone the fork to your local machine